Recipes » Dinner » BEST No-Boil Sausage Lasagna

 Jump to Recipe

 We’ve got lasagna down to a science!
 There’s only one way to make lasagna and it’s with Italian sausage.
-This recipe calls for no-boil lasagna noodles, taking the extra hassle out of making the best lasagna every time!
+This recipe calls for no-boil lasagna noodles, taking the extra hassle out of making the best easy lasagna every time!

 Perfected over many, many years by my dad and me, we’ve aced the ultimate cheesy, meaty lasagna!
 What makes the best lasagna?
 It’s all about the layers!
 Crumbled sausage, creamy ricotta, stringy mozzarella, a sprinkle of parmesan cheese, just enough tomato sauce, and an optional earthy mushroom blend are in perfect proportions for a lasagna masterpiece.
+It’s seriously the best easy lasagna recipe, almost as easy as my Lasagna Soup!

 • No-boil lasagna noodles – no-boil lasagna noodles cut out the extra step of having to cook lasagna noodles before layering your lasagna.
 They are such time savers!